2013 Higher Education Accounting Forum

 University of San Francisco

-SHOW FULL BIO » Kimberly Kvaal was recently named the Vice President for Financial Affairs at St. Edward’s University in Austin, Texas.
+SHOW FULL BIO » Kimberly Kvaal was named the Vice President for Financial Affairs at St. Edward’s University in Austin, Texas in August, 2014.
 Her areas of responsibility include finance, facilities, human resources, auxiliaries, public safety, and risk management.
 She serves as a member of the President’s Cabinet and is responsible for an annual operating budget of approximately $100M and an endowment of $94M.
 Ms. Kvaal spent 9 years as Associate Vice President for Business & Finance at the University of San Francisco where she also taught Principles of Accounting at USF’s School of Management.
 In this role at USF, Ms. Kvaal served on the President’s Leadership Team and was charged with the accounting and financial reporting for the institution as well as risk management.
 Ms. Kvaal was also the Controller at Regis University for 9 years serving as a member of the Executive Budget Committee and was charged with development, implementation, and monitoring of the annual operating budget along with overseeing the financial accounting, reporting, and treasury functions.
 Repeatedly called upon to serve as faculty for WACUBO’s popular Accounting Series and NACUBO’s Intermediate Accounting and Financial Reporting workshops, Ms. Kvaal is an experienced presenter on not-for-profit accounting topics.
 Ms. Kvaal is active in her professional associations currently serving on NACUBO’s Accounting Principles Council as chair and is the past co-chair of WACUBO’s Professional Development Committee.
 Ms. Kvaal holds a BA from the University of Colorado, Boulder, a MBA from Regis University, and is a licensed CPA in the state of Colorado.
 She has over twenty years of non-profit accounting experience, and serves on several community boards.

 Moss Adams LLP